 Check out this summer garden care checklist if you’re planning to go on a vacation.
-Indeed, it is stressful to think about how your garden would look after a week’s absence.
-Taking these steps before your trip will definitely help your garden cope with little or no care!
+Taking these steps before your trip will definitely help your garden cope with little or no care while you’re away!

 Summer Garden Care Steps To Do Before Going On A Trip

-Bothered by visions of an unkempt garden while on a summer holiday trip?
-Although you would love to take that summer vacation to relax and enjoy, your garden just can’t go on the trip with you.
+Although you can take a summer vacation to relax and enjoy, your garden just can’t go on the trip with you.
 Your personal care is the best care your garden can get, but you can make certain arrangements to lessen or avoid the impact your absence could do to your garden.
-Make sure to get this summer garden care checklist in order for a worry-free summer vacation with your family.
+Make sure to check off this summer garden care checklist before you go to ensure a worry-free summer vacation with your family.

 1. Plan Ahead

 The best step to summer garden care is planning and organizing before you leave for your vacation.
 Make a list of what to do and how to go about with it.
 Plan your trip ahead so you can time your absence after you have harvested your spring crops.
 At the same time, you can also sow late season crops for your fall vegetable garden.

 Group your container plants and place them in a shaded area.
 This makes it easier to water them if you get someone to look after your plants.
 Then make a priority list of which plants you would want to focus more attention on.
 Know which plants are the thirstiest, so your caretaker can take better care of them.